zhaohuaxishi1/neonatal_Individual_Parcellation/README.md

 #### Runtime

-The complete pipeline was executed on the Linux server cluster described above.
-The total runtime for processing the full dataset was approximately **15 days**.
-Actual runtime may vary depending on hardware configuration, available computational resources, and workload scheduling.
+The complete analysis pipeline was run on a 24-node Linux computing cluster and required approximately 15 days to complete all major experiments and generate the primary results reported in the manuscript..

 ## 🧠 Output Examples